jessepav/lacygoill-wiki-backup/bug/vim.md

 ```
     E476: Invalid command: invalid

-Why isn't `E1191` raised in the second snippet?
+Why isn't `E1191` given in the second snippet?
 The code is identical; the only difference is that `A()` has been renamed into `B()`.
 Same results if you rename `Map()` into `Func()`.